w3c/vc-jose-cose-test-suite/implementations/example-node/README.md

 ### Running

-To run the validator using Docker:
+To run the validator using Docker, mount the appropriate directories for input and output files, and issue a command like the following:

 ```bash
 docker run -v $(pwd)/tests:/tests example-node-validator validate \